Content

 Where can you find the protected geographical indications and protected designations of origin, traditional terms for wine and traditional specialities that may conflict with a trade mark registration?

-The database of the European Commission externer Link eAmbrosia now contains almost all protected indications for wine, foodstuffs and spirit drinks and merges the previous databases "E-Baccus", "Door" and "E-Spirit-Drinks".
-However, the protected traditional terms for wine can still be searched in the electronic database "E-Bacchus" under the tab "Traditional terms".
+The database of the European Commission eAmbrosia now contains all protected indications for wine, foodstuffs and spirit drinks and merges the previous databases "E-Baccus", "Door" and "E-Spirit-Drinks".
+With the exception of the protected traditional terms for wine, all protected indications are also searchable in the EUIPO's GIview database.

 When does a protected geographical indication or protected designation of origin conflict with the registration of a trade mark?